bellatoris/HumanComputerInteraction/ReadMe.md

 * Cultural Contraints
 	* Allowable actions for social situations
 * **Logical Constraints**
-	* only one pieceleft, only one possible place to go
+	* only one piece left, only one possible place to go
 	* spatial layout of components
 	* **"Natural mapping"** work by this contraints